 Address960 N Palm Canyon Dr, Palm Springs, CA 92262-4422, USA

 Like All World's Inn Exile, CCBC in Cathedral City, and Vista Grande, Canyon Club Palm Springs (960 N. Palm Springs Dr., 760-778-8042) is a favorite of guys seeking a resort with a "gay bathhouse" vibe - it's an ideal fit if you're looking to make new friends (and, ideally, to sleep with them).
 This is a large resort with a central location on the north side of downtown, by the city's increasingly hip Uptown Design District.
 There are 32 rooms plus a good array of social areas, ranging from a 52-foot pool and a hot tub that as many as 16 happy guys can cram into to a steam room and dry sauna - the shaded lawn and cruise-y gardens are a nice feature, too.
 The location is perfect if you want to be within easy walking distance of local gay bars, restaurants, and shopping, and the management has given the place some much-needed upgrades in recent years (especially in terms of bedding and guest-room furniture), although the property could still use some TLC.
 It's a solid option with a high sexual energy, and the rates are fair, meaning that your odds of meeting younger guys who can't afford some of the fancier places in town are pretty good here.
-Day passes are available, typically for $15, but they sometimes offer discounts.
+Day passes are available, and they sometimes offer discounts.